-Parents are asked to call the school office by 9:00 a.m. if their child will be absent.
-This information may be recorded on the attendance line of the voicemail system.
-(703-368-4400) Office personnel will contact the parents of each student who has been noted as absent and for whom no message has been received.
+Parents are asked to call or email the school office by 9:00 a.m. if their child will be absent.
+Parents may call (703-368-4400) or email (ikruppa@allsaintsva.org) the front office and are asked to copy the school nurse (knowakowski@allsaintsva.org) if the student is home for medical reasons.
+Office personnel will contact the parents of each student who has been noted as absent and for whom no message has been received.
 A student arriving after 11:10 a.m. or departing prior to noon will be marked present for a half day.

 On returning from an absence, it is the responsibility of students in the middle school program to check the classwork/homework book located in each classroom to learn of any work that they missed.
 Students are also encouraged to use Schoology to learn of any assignments given by the teachers during their absence.
 It is also the students' responsibility to speak with a buddy and/or the teacher upon their return to school.
+For every day a student is absent, they will have two days to make up any work that they missed.